byodian/byodian.github.io/src/projects/project5.md

 ---
-title       : "Trillo"
+title       : Trillo
+mySlug: Trillo project
+description : Trillo flexbox
-description : "Trillo flexbox" imageUrl   : "/assets/img/project-1.jpg"
+imageUrl   : /assets/img/project-1.jpg
-imageAlt    : "project-1"
+imageAlt    : project-1
 ---

 I didn’t know my birthday was coming until all the banks sent me text messages at the beginning of this month.
 I didn’t plan to celebrate my birthday, just like in the past two years.